 India is a major regional power and one that is rising globally.
 In 2009, the Australia-India bilateral relationship was elevated to a strategic partnership and 2014 saw reciprocal visits with then Australian Prime Minister Tony Abbott visiting India in September and Indian Prime Minister Narendra Modi visiting Australia in November.

-India is Australia’s 12th largest trading partner and our seventh largest export market.
+India is Australia’s tenth largest trading partner and our fifth largest export market.
 Bilaterally we are seeking to deepen our trade and investment links through the conclusion of a Comprehensive Economic Cooperation Agreement and we are enhancing regional security through the Framework for Security Cooperation.

 System of government

 The Republic of India is a constitutional democracy made up of 29 states and seven union and national territories.
 The Constitution came into force on 26 January 1950 and lists the powers of the Federal Government (known as 'the Centre' or 'Union Government'), those of the states and those that are shared responsibilities.
 The President of India is obliged to act on the advice of the Council of Ministers, chosen by the Prime Minister.

 Parliament is bicameral, comprising the 545-member Lok Sabha ('people's' or lower house) and the 245-member Rajya Sabha ('states' or upper house).
 Lok Sabha members are elected by universal adult suffrage every five years (except for two nominated Anglo-Indian members) using the 'first past the post' voting system.
 The Rajya Sabha is not subject to dissolution; one third of its members retire every second year.
 Elections for the Rajya Sabha (upper-house) are not held concurrently with Lok Sabha elections.
 One third of Rajya Sabha members are elected every two years by the legislative assemblies of the Indian states.